 You can add a customized background to any typeform.
 Use it to match your brand, evoke emotions, or just to make it look sharp.
 Learn how to customize the look of your typeform.

-2. Use answer piping for a more natural conversation
+2. Recall information for a more natural conversation

 Want to make your typeform more personal?
-Be more conversational by reusing answers from previous questions with Piping.
+Be more conversational by reusing answers from previous questions with Recall information.

 3. Keep a running total of scores and costs with Calculator

 Calculator lets you assign points to different answers.
 You can keep a running total, and use this to classify respondents at the end.
 Find out all the things you can do with Calculator.